-We have an open-door policy and daily contact with parents/carers.
+We have an open-door policy and a member of the Senior Leadership Team is available on the gate daily.
 We work in partnership with parents/carers to secure the best outcomes for children with SEND and ensure that parents have confidence in the SEND provision of the school.